“Look Like a Doctor”

 The time and place was November 1971 in Monmouth Beach.
 I was just 11 years old.
 Back then my dad was in his prime as a prominent physician and living an exceptionally good life.
 Kelly family life was mostly very happy.

 Something of a rebel, Claire was the oldest of our family’s 8 children (but that’s another story).
 She had been out celebrating her birthday with friends the night she died.
 To this day, I don’t know how dad summed up the courage to tell his two youngest sons (my 9-year-old brother Charlie slept on my floor that night) so heart-breaking a story.
-But he did and all while in a suit and tie.
+He did though.
+And all while in a suit and tie.

 For me, that was the truest gauge of how he thought a doctor should look — even on the worst day of his life.
+It was his uniform.
 My father certainly believed that the suit-and-tie look was the right way to go for his work and, indeed, for much of his life.
 He was brought up that way.
 “Always look like a professional,” was his advice to me.

 “Fashion fades, style is eternal.”

 A while back researchers from the University of Michigan Health System offered some perspective on doctor dress.
 Generally, the study found that patients “prefer their physicians dress on the formal side — and definitely not in casual wear.”
 And this is with or without the doctor’s traditional white hospital coat.